-PCL reset commands (EcE) and exits to PJL cause the printer to empty the palette stack and overwrite the active palette with a non-programmable black and white palette.
+The PCL reset command (FcE) or an exit to PJL causes the printer to empty the palette stack and overwrite the active palette with a non-programmable black and white palette.
 The HP-GL/2 commands IN and DF have no effect on the palette stack, but they do destroy the active palette and replace it with the default HP-GL/2 palette.